METRO E Line (Hennepin/France) project

 Preliminary project schedule

-Following the corridor study, E Line station planning will begin in 2019.
-Pending full project funding, E Line construction could begin as soon as 2022.
+Pending full project funding, E Line construction could begin as soon as 2023.

-The E Line is one of several planned rapid bus lines that will bring faster, more frequent service to the region’s busiest transit corridors.
+The E Line will be the fifth in a growing network of planned arterial BRT lines that will bring faster, frequent service to the region's busiest transit corridors.
+Learn more at metrotransit/abrt.

-The region’s first rapid bus line, the A Line, opened in 2016 and has boosted corridor ridership by about one third.
-Construction on the C Line, serving Minneapolis and Brooklyn Center, is underway.
-Service is scheduled to begin in 2019.
-The D Line, serving the Route 5 corridor from Bloomington to Brooklyn Center, is currently in planning, targeted for construction to begin in 2020.
+The region’s first arterial BRT line, the A Line, opened in 2016 and has boosted corridor ridership by about one third.
+The second line, the C Line, serving Minneapolis and Brooklyn Center, opened in 2019.
+The D Line, serving the Route 5 corridor from Bloomington to Brooklyn Center, is currently in design, targeted for construction to begin in 2021.
+The B Line, serving the Route 21 corridor on Lake Street and Marshall Avenue, is currently in the planning phase and scheduled for construction in 2022.